 Summary Findings

-Food Price Outlook, 2024
+Food Price Outlook, 2024 and 2025

 See the Overview page for Consumer Price Index and Producer Price Index datasets.

-Consumer Price Index for Food (not seasonally adjusted)
+Consumer Price Index for Food (Not Seasonally Adjusted)

-The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased 0.2 percent from April 2024 to May 2024 and was up 3.3 percent from May 2023.
-The CPI for all food increased 0.1 percent from April 2024 to May 2024, and food prices were 2.1 percent higher than in May 2023.
+The all-items Consumer Price Index (CPI), a measure of economy-wide inflation, increased 0.1 percent from July 2024 to August 2024 and was up 2.5 percent from August 2023.
+The CPI for all food increased 0.1 percent from July 2024 to August 2024, and food prices were 2.1 percent higher than in August 2023.

 The level of food price inflation varies depending on whether the food was purchased for consumption at home or away from home:

-• The food-away-from-home (restaurant purchases) CPI increased 0.4 percent in May 2024 and was 4.0 percent higher than May 2023.
+- The food-away-from-home (restaurant purchases) CPI increased 0.3 percent in August 2024 and was 4.0 percent higher than August 2023.

-The Food Price Outlook tracks and forecasts the annual percentage change in prices by averaging observed and forecast prices for all months in the current year compared to all months in the previous year.
+The Food Price Outlook tracks and forecasts the annual percentage change in food prices by averaging observed and forecast prices for all months in the current year, compared to all months in the previous year.
 The Food Price Outlook forecasting methods are based entirely on statistical models that are fitted to recent trends in the data.
-These methods provide prediction intervals that narrow over the forecast period as more data become available and the degree of uncertainty declines.
+These methods provide prediction intervals that narrow over the forecast period, as more data become available and the degree of uncertainty declines.
 Discussions of price changes focus on the midpoint of these forecast intervals (titled “Mid” in the workbooks) and use the lower and upper bounds of a 95-percent prediction interval—based on past data, the annual level of inflation is expected to fall in this interval 19 out of 20 times—to reflect the level of uncertainty (titled “Lower” and “Upper” in the workbooks, respectively).
 For a summary of forecasting methods used in the Food Price Outlook, see ERS Refines Forecasting Methods in the Food Price Outlook.

 Recent Historical Overview

 Between the 1970s and early 2000s, food-at-home prices and food-away-from-home prices increased at similar rates.
 However, between 2009 and 2019, their growth rates diverged: while food-at-home prices deflated in 2016 and 2017, monthly food-away-from-home prices rose consistently.
-Differences between the costs of serving prepared food at restaurants and retailing food in supermarkets and grocery stores partly explain this difference.
+Differences between the costs of serving prepared food at restaurants and retailing food in supermarkets and grocery stores partly explain this divergence.

 In 2023, food prices increased by 5.8 percent.
-Food price growth slowed in 2023 as economy-wide inflationary pressures, supply chain issues, and wholesale food prices eased from 2022.
+Food price growth slowed in 2023, as economy-wide inflationary pressures, supply chain issues, and wholesale food prices eased from 2022.
 Food-at-home prices increased by 5.0 percent, and food-away-from-home prices increased by 7.1 percent.
 While prices increased for all food categories except for pork, prices grew more slowly in 2023 than in 2022 for all categories.

 CPI Forecast Changes This Month

-Producer Price Index for Food (not seasonally adjusted)
+Producer Price Index for Food (Not Seasonally Adjusted)

 USDA, ERS does not forecast industry-level PPIs for unprocessed, processed, and finished foods and feeds.
 However, these prices have historically shown a strong correlation with the all-food and food-at-home CPIs.